 Pole Mountain Trail Project

-By making a donation to the grant matching fund, you will be helping Wyoming Pathways and project partners to invest a total of $80,000 of improvements to to the Pole Mountain trail system this year.
+By making a donation to the grant matching fund, you will be helping Wyoming Pathways and project partners to invest a nearly of $100,000 of improvements to to the Pole Mountain trail system this year.
 Combined work since 2016, Wyoming Pathways will have completed over $300,000 in trail improvements at Pole Mountain.
 We can’t do this without the help of our partners and the community and without the financial support from donors like you.
 Thanks for supporting Pole Mountain Trails!

 To view information about the 2016 Trail Charrette, 2017 through 2019 Pole Mountain Trail Projects, please check out our archive pages: